mullenkamp/ecan_python_courses/source/index.rst

 .. admonition:: Step by step instructions with RDS!

-    The materials are written in a way that you can follow them step by step exactly as they are written, as long as you use the RDSProd03 internal server setup with all of the Python goodies.
+    The materials are written in a way that you can follow them step by step exactly as they are written, as long as you use the RDSProd03 internal server setup that contains all of the Python goodies.
-    If you work from your own computer, **you will need to install the necessary software and to adjust the file paths to the data** accordingly.
+    If you work from your own computer, **you will need to install the necessary software and adjust the file paths to the data** accordingly.

 .. admonition:: For teachers